 A Safe and Encouraging Community

-Peer support is a key component of treatment and is necessary to maintain long-term sobriety.
-A peer support group will not only provide accountability and encouragement, but it will also give you the chance to help others in their recovery journey as well.
+Peer support is a critical component of treatment and is necessary to maintain long-term sobriety.
+A peer support group will not only provide accountability and encouragement but also give you the chance to help others in their recovery journey.

 24/7 Medical Care

-One benefit that is specific to residential treatment is that there is around-the-clock medical and clinical supervision, seven days a week.
+One benefit specific to residential treatment is around-the-clock medical and clinical supervision seven days a week.
 The initial withdrawal symptoms during a detox must be looked after by trained medical staff.
 They can be severely draining and even have fatal consequences, depending on the severity of the addiction.

 Even after the initial withdrawal symptoms are gone, the stress on the body and mind can aggravate other physical and mental illnesses.
 Our medical staff will look after you and take care of you as we move along the recovery journey.